juzraai/cordis-projects-crawler/DEVELOPER_GUIDE.md

 ## Configuration

-Create a `CordisCrawlerConfiguration` object and set its fields.
+Create a `CordisCrawlerConfiguration` object and set its fields via the builder methods.
 See the [User guide](USER_GUIDE.md) for descriptions of each option.

-A `CordisCrawlerModuleRegistry` object is also needed, this provides modules (e.g. processors, caches, exporters) for the crawler.
-We'll discuss customizing modules later, now it's enough to simply create the object and pass it to the crawler.

-Kotlin example:

 ```kotlin
 val configuration = CordisCrawlerConfiguration().seed("...")